Eveningme/five-color-map/README.md

 # five-color-map

 Color a GeoJSON FeatureCollection so that contiguous areas have different fills.
+Five colors [are all you'll need](https://en.wikipedia.org/wiki/Five_color_theorem).

 ## install